olivertlord/MIRRORS/README.md

 ### Step 7: View Results

-As processing completes, the GUI will populate with results:
+As processing progresses, the GUI will populate with results:

 #### Top Row Plots
 - **Top Left**: Wien fit for the peak pixel (normalized intensity vs. normalized wavelength with linear fit)